codecov/example-rust/README.md

 This will automatically run each executable and store the results in a different directory.
 Codecov will automatically find the `cobertura.xml` files that `kcov` generates and combine the results.

+#### Other CI services
+- Adjust the materials in the above example as necessary for your CI.
+- Add CODECOV_TOKEN=<your repo token> to your CI's environment variables.
+(Don't store the raw token in your repo.)
+- Run bash <(curl -s https://codecov.io/bash) after tests complete.

 ### Produce Coverage Reports

 Run your tests with [kcov][6] in order to create the necessary coverage